Connecting a Director and Studio for Remote VO Sessions

 Connecting Your VO Studio To The World

 You’ve booked a job.
-The client loves you.
-But they have very specific things they want from you.
-Rather than engage in a cycle of guesses and revisions via email, it’s much more direct for them to give immediate feedback on your performance.
-They ask for a “phone patch” so they can hear you in real time.
+The client loves you and wants to hire you.
+Understandably, they have very specific things they want to hear in your performance.
+It used to be that voice actors would get stuck in an endless cycle of guesses and revisions, trying to interpret written feedback via email and respond with effective corrections.
+These days, it’s much more direct for them to give immediate feedback on your performance and they ask to connect in real time.
 Ignore that icy feeling in the pit of your stomach – you got this!

-What the heck is a “Phone Patch”?
+Connection History: What the heck is a “Phone Patch”?

 As with all client communications – ask!
 Often you can offer a connection option they didn’t know existed.
 This better separates you as a VO talent who knows their stuff.